 Recognizing the need for a systematic and coordinated approach to the handling of risk, the A&M System has established a Risk Management and Safety Policy.

-The Office of Risk Management and Safety (ORMS) is a service unit within the System Administrative and General Offices of The Texas A&M University System.
-ORMS provides consultation and service to components in the areas of health and safety, environmental protection, and risk analysis and control.
+The System Office of Risk Management and Safety (OSRMS) is a service unit within the System Administrative and General Offices of The Texas A&M University System.
+OSRMS provides consultation and service to components in the areas of health and safety, environmental protection, and risk analysis and control.

 - Provide healthy environments and engage in safe work practices,